Employee experience management: creating positive workspaces from acquisition to retention

 Effective employee journey management involves understanding the needs, expectations, and preferences of employees at each stage and tailoring strategies and actively managing all experiences accordingly, creating an engaging and fulfilling employee experience throughout the employee's time with the organization.

-This is the sequetiel of our employee journey mapping basics; Now let's look at how to take the next step and manage all initiatives that result from the mapping insights.
+Note: This is the sequetiel of our employee journey mapping basics; Now let's look at how to take the next step and manage all initiatives that result from the mapping insights.

 1. Build a high level employee journey map